voicegain/platform/VG-Kappa-v7-ModelCard.md

 ## Training Data

 The models are trained on 60,000 hours of audio and the corresponding transcripts developed by Voicegain.
-These datasets are ethically sourced datasets from the internet and 75% of this data (or 40,000 hours) represents English-language audio and matched English transcripts, and 25% (or 15,000 hours) represents Spanish audio and Spanish transcripts, while the final 17% (or 117,000 hours) represents Spanish audio and the corresponding transcript.
+The audio datasets are ethically sourced legally compliant datasets from sources from the internet including  LibriSpeech, Common Voice, TED-LIUM and other internet sources.
+75% of this data (or 40,000 hours) represents English-language audio and matched English transcripts, and 25% (or 15,000 hours) represents Spanish audio and Spanish transcripts, while the final 17% (or 117,000 hours) represents Spanish audio and the corresponding transcript.

 ## Performance and Limitations